-This shopping provision is focused in Dinnington Town Centre.
+- 141. This shopping provision is focused in Dinnington Town Centre.
 It is a fairly compact, traditional, town centre that straddles both sides of Laughton Road.
 It continues to act as the focus for the local community, civic and shopping activity albeit more modestly than historically.
 It provides a decent range of shops as well as other uses that complement and enhance its role, such as the Lyric Theatre and Dinnington Resource Centre.
 There are popular Tesco and Aldi supermarkets and nearby transport interchange on the western edge of the Town Centre; these are beneficial but may have skewed the footfall away from its traditional core.
 There is a good amount of public and private surface car parks in and around it.
-Some residential properties are also to be found within it.
+Some residential properties are also to be found within it. - 142.
 It is well used and continues to perform adequately, but it faces challenges.
 Its importance as the main shopping area for the Parish and the wider area has declined and now performs a more local function.
 It has seen a gradual decline in 'traditional forms' of shops such as those offering fresh food and clothing, a decline which has only been partly offset by an increase in other forms of shops, such as restaurants and hot food takeaways.
-It also faces competition from other nearby shopping centres such as Worksop, Meadowhall, Sheffield and Crystal Peaks as well as other forms of shopping, particularly online.

-The need to enhance its role and attractiveness were identified as a top improvement priority for residents and businesses through the consultation.
+It also faces competition from other nearby shopping centres such as Worksop, Meadowhall, Sheffield and Crystal Peaks as well as other forms of shopping, particularly online. - 143.
+The need to enhance its role and attractiveness were identified as a top improvement priority for residents and businesses through the consultation. - 144.
+The consultation especially highlighted the poor appearance of some of the buildings and spaces which detracted from its character and charm; the need for improved shopping facilities (it does not have many that would be expected for a town of its size to have, for example, a bank, the last one closed recently); the growth of hot food takeaways and vehicular and pedestrian access.
+Some people consider that more could be done to improve safety and crime prevention.
+In addition, they wish to see all development proposals (including outside of the Town Centre) contribute to maintaining its character and attractiveness wherever possible.